parislights wanted to make this again and asked that I repost the recipe, so here it is…

 - Add the herbs to the sauté only in the last minute

-If you warm the egg, milk, and oatmeal mixture for about 2 minutes in the microwave, mixing at about the one minute mark, it will thicken a good amount and help you better form the loaf.
+If you warm the egg, milk, and oatmeal mixture for 2 minutes in the microwave, mixing at about the one minute mark, it will thicken a good amount and help you better form the loaf.
+Or, you can just mix the three and let the oats puff up on their own for ten or fifteen minutes before proceeding.

 If you make two loaves at a time as I usually do, your mis en place is probably going to take about 35 minutes if you’re fairly proficient – 45 if you’re also making mash from a boatload of potatoes.
 50 if you add a passel of carrots.
 There’s a helluva lot of stuff to peel, dice, and slice when you make two.